TarasKuzyo/percolation/README.md

 ### Description

 The code implements [site percolation problem](https://en.wikipedia.org/wiki/Percolation_theory) on 2D rectangular grid of cells (or "sites").

-A site is "occupied" with probability p or "empty" with probability 1-p and they are assumed to be independent for all cells.
-The question of the problem is: for a given p, what is the probability that an open path exists between top and bottom?
+A site is "occupied" with probability `p` or "empty" with probability `1 - p` and those probabilities are assumed to be independent for all cells.
+The question of the problem is: for a given `p`, what is the probability that an open path exists between top and bottom?
-According to the theory there exists a critical p (denoted by p_c) below which the probability is always 0 and above which the probability is always 1.
-For 2D site percolation the critical value of p is close to 0.6.
+According to the theory there exists a critical `p` below which the probability is always 0 and above which the probability is always 1.
+For 2D site percolation the critical value of `p` is close to 0.6.

-The program generates a grid of cells for the site vacancy probability p and creates a percolation flow from top to bottom.
+The program generates a grid of cells for the site vacancy probability `p` and creates a percolation flow from top to bottom.
 The output can be visualized with grid image.
 [Cairo graphics library](https://www.cairographics.org) is used for generation .svg and .png output images.

 ### Compilation and usage

-Provided cairo is installed the project can be compiled with `make` command which creates `percolation` executable.
+Provided cairo is installed the project can be compiled with `makefile` which creates the `percolation` executable.

+The program takes 3 mandatory command line arguments:
+* grid width
+* grid height
-The program takes 3 mandatory command line arguments -- grid width, grid height and site vacancy probability (floating point value in 0..1 range).
-Optionally one can set color scheme used, the output file paraneters (name, type, maximum size) or disable image output at all.
+* site vacancy probability (floating point value in 0..1 range).

+Optionally one can set the output file paraneters (name, type, maximum image size) and color scheme used.

-By default the output is written to the .png image called 'output_ww_hh_pp.png' with the maximum size 800px where ww and hh are grid width and height respectfully, pp is site vacancy probability.
+By default the output is written to the .png image called `'output_ww_hh_pp.png'` with the maximum size of 800px where `ww` and `hh` are grid width and height respectfully, and `pp` is site vacancy probability.

 ### Command line options